 Dec.
 23, 1839 two days before Christmas a storm caught the schooner “Deposit” on her passage out of Belfast, Maine.
 Capt.
 Cotterall was lost, and several of the crew were buried at the Old South Cemetery.

 On December 17, 1847 the brig Falconer, loaded with bituminous coal, wrecked at Crane Beach during a fierce winter storm.
-In the cold and wet, fifty-three men, women, and children were confined as in a tomb.
-36 were rescued, but a dozen of the crew and passengers are buried in a common grave at the Old North Burying Ground in Ipswich.
+A dozen of the crew and passengers are buried in a common grave at the Old North Burying Ground.

-Massachusetts has the highest probability of all of the states to be hit by an ocean storm, when you include hurricanes and nor’easters.
-Here are a few stories…
+Massachusetts has the highest probability of all of the states to be hit by an ocean storm, which includes hurricanes and nor’easters.